Information Assurance (IA) and Information Technology (IT) Security (Graduate Certificate)

 - Current resume

-Once fully admitted, you can transfer up to 8 credits reflecting comparable content into your graduate program.
+Once fully admitted, you may transfer up to 8 credits into your graduate program.
 A course is accepted in transfer only if it has been completed within the last five years from an accredited institution, no degree was granted, and a letter grade of B or better was earned in the course.
-Courses are accepted in transfer upon the approval of the Graduate Programs Director in consultation with discipline coordinators and allow you to take alternate credits to meet the credit total.
-(See note above in Curriculum.)
+Courses are accepted in transfer only upon the approval of the Graduate Programs Director in consultation with discipline coordinators.

-If you are removed from the program for unsatisfactory academic progress, you may appeal the removal to the College of Management dean.
-The appeal must be in writing, and it must provide specific grounds for the appeal.
-The appeal is due to the dean within 30 days of the date of the letter notifying you of the decision to remove you from the program.
-The dean has 30 days to respond, in writing, to the appeal.
+Students who are removed from the program may appeal their removal to the College of Management Dean.
+The appeal must be made in writing and provide specific grounds for the appeal.
+The appeal is due to the Dean within 30 days of the date of the letter notifying them of the decision to remove them from the program.
+The Dean has 30 days to respond in writing to the appeal.
 Appeals received after 30 days will not be considered.

 You have two years from your first semester of graduate study to complete your certificate program requirements.
 You may request an extension of the time limit by writing to the College of Management Graduate Programs Office.
 Such requests must be received prior to the expiration of the time limit.
 Requests for extensions should include your reason(s) for requesting the extension, a summary of your plan to finish graduation requirements, and a specific date for the extension to expire.
 Extension decisions are made by the College of Management Graduate Admissions Committee and are not automatic.